- Our Business /

 Benefits and post-retirement provisions are a core part of a market-competitive and cost-effective remuneration package.

-- The provision of benefits depends on the country of residence of the Executive Director and may include but is not limited to a company car or travel allowance, the provision of a contracted car service or equivalent, product allowance, life insurance, accidental death and disability insurance, medical cover, financial counselling and tax advice.
+- The provision of benefits depends on the country of residence of the Executive Director and may include but is not limited to a company car or travel allowance, the provision of a contracted car service or equivalent, product allowance, life insurance, accidental death and disability insurance, medical and dental cover, tax support and tax return preparation costs.

 - The Remuneration Committee has discretion to offer additional allowances, or benefits, to Executive Directors, if considered appropriate and reasonable.
-These may include relocation expenses, housing allowance and school fees where a Director is asked to relocate from his/her home location as part of their appointment.
+These may include, but are not limited to, relocation expenses, housing allowance and school fees where a Director is asked to relocate from his/her home location as part of their appointment.
+Where appropriate, for example in relation to relocation benefits, the company may also meet the tax costs associated with the benefit provision.

 - Performance measures, weightings and targets are set by the Remuneration Committee.
 Appropriately stretching targets are set by reference to the operating plan and historical and projected performance for the company and its peer group.